AP Course Audit

-- Bock, David E., Paul F. Velleman, and Richard D. DeVeaux.
+- Bock, David E., Bullard, and Floyd.
 Stats: Modeling the World.
+5th edition.
 Boston: Pearson.

-- Moore, David S., George P. McCabe and Bruce Craig.
+- Moore, David S., George P. McCabe, and Bruce Craig.
 Introduction to Practice of Statistics.
-New York: W. H. Freeman Co./BFW
+10th edition.
+New York: W. H. Freeman Co./BFW.

 - Peck, Roxy, Chris Olsen, and Jay Devore.
 Introduction to Statistics & Data Analysis.
-Brooks/Cole Cengage Learning.
+6th edition.
+National Geographic/Cengage Learning.

-- Starnes, Daren S., Dan Yates, and David S. Moore.
+- Starnes, Daren S., and Josh Tabor.
 The Practice of Statistics.
 New York: W.H.
 Freeman & Co./BFW.

-- Utts, Jessica M., Heckard, Robert F., Mind on Statistics, Brooks/Cole Cengage Learning.
+- Utts, Jessica M., and Robert F. Heckard.
+Mind on Statistics.
+Brooks/Cole Cengage Learning.